xenon-middleware/xenon/doc/userguide.md

     public interface Files {

        AbsolutePath newPath(FileSystem filesystem,
-           RelativePath location) throws ...
+           Pathname location) throws ...

-       AbsolutePath createFile(AbsolutePath path) throws ...
+       Path createFile(Path path) throws ...

-       AbsolutePath createDirectories(AbsolutePath dir) throws ...
+       Path createDirectories(Path dir) throws ...

-       AbsolutePath createDirectory(AbsolutePath dir) throws ...
+       Path createDirectory(Path dir) throws ...

-       boolean exists(AbsolutePath path) throws ...
+       boolean exists(Path path) throws ...

-       void delete(AbsolutePath path) throws ...
+       void delete(Path path) throws ...

-       FileAttributes getAttributes(AbsolutePath path) throws ...
+       FileAttributes getAttributes(Path path) throws ...

        // ... more follows
     }

-The `newPath` method can be used to create a new `AbsolutePath`.
-An `AbsolutePath` represents a path on a specific `FileSystem`.
+The `newPath` method can be used to create a new `Path`.
+An `Path` represents a path on a specific `FileSystem`.
 This path does not necessarily exists.
-To create an `AbsolutePath`, the target `FileSystem` and a `RelativePath` are provided as parameter.
-A `RelativePath` represents a path without a `FileSystem`.
-Both `AbsolutePath` and `RelativePath` contain many utility methods.
-Their details can be found in the Javadoc.
+To create an `Path`, both the target `FileSystem` and a `Pathname` are needed.
+A `Pathname` contains a sequence of strings separated using a special _separator_ character, which is used to identify a location on a file system.
+For example `/tmp/dir` or `c:\windows\Users`. `Pathname` contains many utility methods for manipulating these string sequences.
+The details can be found in the Javadoc.

 `Files` contains several methods to create and delete files and directories.
 When creating files and directories octopus checks if the target already exists.
 If so, an exception will be thrown.
 Similary,